Azareal/Gosora/README.md

 It's entirely possible that your host might already have MySQL, so you might be able to skip this step, particularly if it's a managed VPS or a shared host (contrary to popular belief, it is possible, although the ecosystem in this regard is extremely immature).
 Or they might have a quicker and easier method of setting up MySQL.

+# Downloading

+At some point, we'll have releases which you can download, but right now, you'll have to use the `git clone` command as mentioned down in the advanced setup section to download a copy of Gosora.

 # Installation Instructions

 *Linux*